microsoft/azure-pipelines-tasks/Tasks/AzureFunctionAppV1/README.md

 * When post deployment script is provided, use Zip Deploy
 * When the App Service type is Web App on Linux App, use Zip Deploy
-* If War file is provided, use War Deploy
 * If Jar file is provided, use Run From Zip
 * For all others, use Run From Package (via Zip Deploy)